 In a bar, two women embrace, stumble, and fall down laughing.
 A frowning bartender removes their drinks from the table.
 This attitude can be found in any bar.
-There is a feigned air of dismay or shock, as if the bartenders don’t know what they’re serving or why it would have such an effect.
-They don’t want to remember the reason for their customers’ drinking.
-The stumbling customer spoils the buzzed image of happiness that is ghostly attainable in the euphoria after the first drink.
-We sneer at failed attempts to escape from suffering.
-We want to pretend we’re not like the drunk customer.
-There is a refracted reflex against the secret knowledge that we find our humanity only in our animal activities, while the freedom of second nature remains out of reach.
+There is a feigned air of dismay, as if bartenders don’t know what they’re serving.
+They don’t want to remember why their customers drink.
+We sneer at failed attempts to escape from unhappiness.
+We want to pretend we’re not like the drunk customer, whose stumbling spoils the image of happiness in the first drink.
+There is a refracted reflex against the knowledge that we find our humanity only in our animal activities, while the freedom of second nature remains out of reach.

 Recently at a gallery, a lauded music critic was asked about operating in her newly acquired position at a media conglomerate.
 The questioner was specifically curious if she felt an increased difficulty in covering “more authentic bands,” given her new environment.